sporniket/reste-mignon/README.md

 **Sporniket's 'ReSTe mignon'** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+### Releases notes

+**mk0-0-schematic** / 2022-06-08

+The first complete schematics of the mark0 milestone, starting [from the conversion of the original Atari STe schematics](https://github.com/sporniket/kicad-conversions--atari-ste-motherboard--c300780-001).

+  * Added DIP-64 CPU port extension
+  * Removed T-filters
+  * Deleted circuitry related to PAL/NTSC and modulator
+  * Resolves #1 : Use 4-resistor packs wherever it is possible
+  * Resolves #2 : apply the pull-up fix to data and address bus
+  * Resolves #3 : Apply the DMA Pull up fix on databus
+  * Resolves #4 : Apply the 1772 pull-up fix
+  * Resolves #6 : Apply the reset fix
+  * Resolves #5 : Apply the fix for the video ghosting
+  * Resolves #7 : Assign SMD footprints to resistors pack
+  * Resolves #8 : Assign 1206 hand-solder footprints to non polarized capacitors
+  * Resolves #9 : Assign radial THT footprints to polarized capacitors
+  * Resolves #10 : Remove the C103
+  * Resolves #11 : Use the reference 'FB?' for the ferrite beads
+  * Resolves #12 : Use the reference 'CP?' for polarized capacitors
+  * Resolves #13 : assign 1206 hand-solder footprints to resistors
+  * Resolves #14 : assign smd footprints for ferrite beads
+  * Resolves #15 : assign smd footprints to the inductors
+  * Resolves #16 : assign smd footprints to diodes
+  * Resolves #17 : assign smd footprints to transistors
+  * Resolves #18 : Apply the LMC mixer fix
+  * Fixes #19 : Reinstate the external blitter for the mark 0 version
+  * Resolves #20 : Replace polarized capacitors CP101 and CP536 by unpolarized ones
+  * Resolves #21 : Change Q400 to Q405 from 2N3904 to MMBT3904
+  * Resolves #22 : Change Q500 from LM78L82 to UA78L08 -- add bypass capacitor on input
+  * Resolves #23 : Add internal ACSI port
+  * Resolves #24 : Add an internal port to make easier to plug a RGB2HDMI

 ## 2. What should you know before using **Sporniket's 'ReSTe mignon'** ?

 **Sporniket's 'ReSTe mignon'** is made using [Kicad](https://www.kicad.org/).